DenisIzmaylov/smart-builder/README.md

 ## Configuration

-It's good practice to store your configuration like `webpack.config.js`:
+It's a good practice to store your configuration in external file (like `webpack.config.js`):

 ### smart-builder.config.js